Under 8: Spring 2017

 Location: Henderson Park

-Required Equipment: Complete TYSA Uniform, shin guards, cleats, water bottle, size 3 ball
+Required Equipment: Complete TYSA Uniform, cleats, shin guards, water bottle, size 3 ball.
+Uniforms are to be purchased from Krown Sports, in person (278 Laredo Drive, Decatur, 30030) or on-line.

 Please sign up for field status notifications for the most up-to-date information.
 Field status is also available on our website.
 The complete TYSA Rainout Policy can be found under "CLUB INFO".

-5 V 5 with goalkeepers , Throw Ins and NO Direct Kicks
+5 V 5 Throw Ins and NO Direct Kicks

 The small-sided environment is a developmentally appropriate environment for young soccer players.
 It’s a FUN environment that focuses on the player to get a lot of touches on the ball, and to interact with all his teammates and the opposing players.
 This is the opinion of the US Soccer National Staff Coaches, every US Youth Soccer State Director of Coaching, as well as the US Youth Soccer Director of Coaching!